-Hear the 5 milestones reached in breast cancer research through those it affected most
+Experience the milestones we’ve reached in breast cancer research through those who it affected most.

 Over the past 32 years, the Canadian Cancer Society and CIBC have joined forces to unite Canada in support of the Canadian Cancer Society CIBC Run for the Cure.
 And through the power of community, we’ve changed the landscape of breast cancer treatment forever.
 Experience the milestones we’ve reached in breast cancer research through those who it affected most.